Pediatric Hospital Medicine Fellowship

-We accept the common application found on the Pediatric Hospital Medicine Fellows website.
-Submit your completed application to PHMfellowship@chop.edu.
-In addition to sending the Common Application form and accompanying documents, please also send a separate document of approximately 250 words letting us know which track or tracks seem to be the best fit for you, and how focusing in that area during fellowship will shape your future career.
+The PHM Fellowship is participating in ERAS as of 2022.
+In addition to your application, please be sure to upload a separate document of approximately 250 words to the ERAS website letting us know which track or tracks seem to be the best fit for you, and how focusing in that area during fellowship will shape your future career.
 During the first year of fellowship, program leadership and your mentors will help you make the final decision based on your evolving interests.
 If you have questions about our track system or which track may be best for you, please feel free to contact Dr. Rebecca Tenney-Soeiro at firstname.lastname@example.org.

 Potential applicants must: